 Claire maintains an active schedule as a soloist, chamber musician and professor.
-She has taught at the McGill University’s Conservatory of Music Schulich School of Music for 18 years and is now actively involved in teaching the flute at her studio in Montreal.
-She can be heard on the ATMA label in a recording of 20th century music for solo flute, as well as in chamber music (Schoenberg, Pierrot Lunaire) and ANALEKTA label in a concerto for flute and harp by Mozart with Valérie Milot and Les Violons du Roy under the direction of Bernard Labadie.
+She has taught at McGill University’s Conservatory of Music Schulich School of Music for 18 years and is now actively involved in teaching the flute at her studio in Montreal.
+She can be heard on the ATMA label in a recording of 20th century music for solo flute (Claire Marchand SOLO), as well as in chamber music (Schoenberg, Pierrot Lunaire) and ANALEKTA label in a concerto for flute and harp by Mozart with Valérie Milot and Les Violons du Roy under the direction of Bernard Labadie.

 Claire Marchand is currently the Executive Director and Artistic Director of the Canadian Music Center in Quebec since 2015.